DDP Shipping: What It Means, How It Works and Why It Matters

 - Each bid must meaningfully beat the previous one

-- Prices drop through genuine competition, not negotiation
+- Prices move down through genuine competition, not negotiation

 - You watch bids in real time and accept when the offer meets your requirements